at a glance

-- ConnectiCare is a managed care company that provides Medicare Advantage (Part C) plans to Connecticut residents.
+- ConnectiCare is a managed care company that provides Medicare Advantage (Part C) plans throughout Connecticut.

-- Every ConnectiCare Part C plan covers as least as much as original Medicare plus some extras, including prescription drug, dental, and vision coverage.
+- Every ConnectiCare Part C plan covers as least as much as original Medicare, plus some extras like prescription drug, dental, and vision coverage.

 ConnectiCare is a managed care company and subsidiary of New York–based healthcare insurer, EmblemHealth.
 It offers Medicare Advantage (Part C) plans to people who live in Connecticut.

 The ConnectiCare network of providers, including general practitioners and specialists, can be found throughout the entire state of Connecticut and in western Massachusetts.
 ConnectiCare providers also practice in four New York counties, including Westchester, Orange, Putnam, and Rockland.

 Read on to learn what the Medicare Advantage plans from ConnectiCare offer and to get a look at how much they might cost.

 ConnectiCare offers four types of Medicare Advantage plans.
 Next, we’ll go over the basics of what each type offers.